ETS-Next-Gen/AWE_LanguageTool/README.md

 1. Configure LanguageTool Server (optional)

     Before starting the LanguageTool server, ensure that a server configuration file exists in `awe_languagetool/LanguageTool5_5/`.
 We provide a sample configuration file called `languagetool.tmp.cfg`.
 To use it, copy and rename this file to `languagetool.cfg`.
+Create a copy with the following:

+    ```bash
+    python -m awe_languagetool.setup.copy_config
+    ```

     To improve performance, particularly under high request loads, adjust the server settings in `awe_languagetool/LanguageTool5_5/languagetool.cfg`.
 For suggested settings, see [this forum post](https://forum.languagetool.org/t/too-many-parallel-requests/8290/3) on server configurations.
 For a full list of configuration options, refer to the [LanguageTool server code](https://github.com/languagetool-org/languagetool/blob/c6321ab5837a9e1ae5501d746f947f5706b4b274/languagetool-server/src/main/java/org/languagetool/server/HTTPServerConfig.java).